-Peter Morey (MM, AAGO) is an emerging sacred musician and Organist of St. Luke’s Episcopal Church in Evanston, IL.
+Peter Morey (MM, AAGO) is a dedicated sacred musician, serving as Associate Director of Music & Organist of St. Luke’s Episcopal Church in Evanston, IL.
 There, he performs on the parish’s beautifully restored 1922 E.M.
 Skinner Organ, Op.
-327. One of the Organ Historical Society’s E. Power Biggs Scholars, Class of 2020, he holds a Master of Music in Sacred Music from East Carolina University.
+327. One of the Organ Historical Society’s E. Power Biggs Scholars, Class of 2022, he holds a Master of Music in Sacred Music from East Carolina University.
 Like his great-grandmother, Hazel Morey, he received the Associate certification from the American Guild of Organists.

 A latecomer to the organ, Morey began his studies with Donald Sutherland while pursuing a Bachelor of Music in Oboe at the Peabody Institute of the Johns Hopkins University.
 During his time there, he was the recipient of the Harold Randolph Prize in Performance, and can be heard playing English Horn on Peabody’s CD of works by Kevin Puts, conducted by Marin Alsop and released by NAXOS.